sam2829/Project1-Michael-Jordan/README.md

 ### Typography

 Google Fonts was used to import the chosen fonts for use in the site I have used Roboto font on this site.
-I have chosen this font because i believe it helps make the text clear and brings style to the site.
+I have chosen this font because I believe it helps make the text clear and brings style to the site.

 ## Features